GENEVA: GENErating and Visualizing branching narratives using LLMs: Introduction

-We demonstrate this with a case study where we use GRIM to create narrative graphs for four well-known stories: Dracula, Frankenstein, Jack and the Beanstalk, and Little Red Riding Hood.
-These are chosen for their familiarity, since it is easy to see the scope of the variations, which we ground in one of the four settings: Minecraft game, 21st century, Ancient Rome or Quantum Realm.
+We implement the generation and the rendering of the narrative graph using Open AI's GPT-4 \cite{Koubaa2023}.
+We design two prompts: the first takes the description and constraints as input and outputs the branching storylines in text format; the second prompt takes those storylines and outputs code to render them in a graph format.
+We conduct a case study where we use GENEVA to create narrative graphs for four well-known stories: Dracula, Frankenstein, Jack and the Beanstalk, and Little Red Riding Hood.
+These are chosen for their familiarity, so that it is easy to see the scope of the generated variations.
+The high-level narrative descriptions are simply the titles of the stories.
+We ground these in one of the four settings: Minecraft game, 21st century, Ancient Rome or Quantum Realm.
 We also experiment with constraints specific to the graph structure: number of different starts, number of different endings and number of different storylines.
-Open AI's GPT-4 \cite{Koubaa2023} provides the language model.
-We include an analysis of the narrative graphs generated by GRIM identifying some of its strengths and weaknesses.
+We include an analysis of the narrative graphs identifying some of its strengths and weaknesses.